Mini factsheet: Vitamin B12

 Why do we need it?

 Vitamin B12 helps make red blood cells and keeps our nervous system healthy.
-If you lack vitamin B12 you could suffer from vitamin B12 anaemia – your red blood cells aren’t able to carry oxygen around your body properly.
+If you lack vitamin B12 you could suffer from vitamin B12 anaemia – when your red blood cells aren’t able to carry oxygen around your body properly.
 Also a lack of B12 damages the myelin sheath which wraps around our nerves – so deficiency is frequently associated with neurological problems.

 How much do we need?